Recharge an Expansion Tank

-Step 1: Define Expansion Tank Recharge
+Step 1 - Define Expansion Tank Recharge

-An expansion tank is attached to your boiler heating system to reduce the event of overflow into a home or other building.
+An expansion tank is attached to your boiler heating system to reduce the event of overflow creeping into a home or other building.
 It is a pressurized tank.
 When water takes up too much space in the expansion tank it will cause the air pressure to change.
 Recharging an expansion tank is the act of basically removing the water to fill the expansion tank with the appropriate amount of water to give the correct pressure again.

-Step 2: Inspect the System
+Step 2 - Inspect the System

 Check the fittings in the boiler unit and ensure that you do not have any leaks.
 Since you already have the boiler down for recharge this is a perfect time to verify the rest of your unit is functioning properly.

-Step 3: Drain the Tank
+Step 3 - Drain the Tank

 Turn off the boiler switch.
 Close the pipe valve that connects water flow from the water tank to the expansion tank.
 Sometimes there will be a hose attached to the expansion tank.
 If there is not one just attach a standard garden hose.
 You can also put a bucket under the drain.
 Open the valve on the tank to expel water.
-Either loosen or completely remove the six sided fitting, using a pipe wrench or adjustable wrench on each side of the connection.
+Either loosen it or completely remove the six-sided fitting, using a pipe wrench or adjustable wrench on each side of the connection.

-Step 4: Recharge Expansion Tank
+Step 4 - Recharge Expansion Tank

-Step 5: Complete the Unit Recharging
+Step 5 - Complete the Unit Recharging